DarianWells/osticket-post-install/README.md

 SLA Plans or Service Level Agreements, are unlimited in osTicket.
 The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed.
 Once created, SLA Plans can be determined for Departments, Ticket Filters, and Help Topics.

-1. Go to Admin Panel -> Manage -> SLA
+1. We'll be creating 3 new SLA Plans.
+Go to Admin Panel -> Manage -> SLA

+2. Click 'Add New SLA Plan'.

+3. Name the first plan SEV-A. Set the Grace Period to 1 hour.
+Set the Schedule to 24/7.
+Click 'Add Plan'.
+Create the next two plans by following the same steps
+   - SEV-B (4 hours, 24/7)
+   - SEV-C (8 hours, business hours)

 <p>